johnthagen/sealed-typing-pep/README.rst

 ========

-This PEP proposes a ``@sealed`` decorator be added to the ``typing`` module to support creating algebraic data types (ADTs) which type checkers can exhaustively pattern match against.
+This PEP proposes a ``@sealed`` decorator be added to the ``typing`` module to support creating versatile algebraic data types (ADTs) which type checkers can exhaustively pattern match against.